 This website is intended to provide you with a range of information and resources to help you in your career planning and also for those who are supporting others in their career planning.

-The Health Education England North West (HEENW) Career Management and Advice Service aims to support doctors in training to manage their careers effectively and to support those who offer careers advice and guidance to trainees.
+The Health Education England, working across the North West (HEE (NW)) Career Management and Advice Service aims to support doctors in training to manage their careers effectively and to support those who offer careers advice and guidance to trainees.

 Careers Information and Advice for trainees can be provided by Educational Supervisors, Supervising Consultants, College/ Specialty Tutors, Directors of Medical Education and Postgraduate Centre Managers.